How Prorata Billing Works

 How It Looks on the Invoice

-The first invoice clearly shows the date range it covers — e.g., "20 Jan – 31 Jan".
-There's no guesswork for the member about why the amount is different.
+Invoices clearly show the date range they cover — e.g., "20 Jan – 31 Jan".

 When Prorata Applies